PyO3/pyo3/guide/src/free-threading.md

 RuntimeError: Already borrowed
 ```

-We plan to allow user-selectable semantics for mutable pyclass definitions in
+We may allow user-selectable semantics for mutable pyclass definitions in a
-PyO3 0.24, allowing some form of opt-in locking to emulate the GIL if that is
+future version of PyO3, allowing some form of opt-in locking to emulate the GIL
-needed.
-For now you should explicitly add locking, possibly using conditional
+if that is needed.
+For now you should explicitly add locking, possibly using
-compilation or using the critical section API, to avoid creating deadlocks with
+conditional compilation or using the critical section API, to avoid creating
-the GIL.
+deadlocks with the GIL.

 ### Cannot build extensions using the limited API